-These indicators are important even in marketing to measure the performance of PPC campaigns, so you could evaluate their efficiency or consider their optimization.
-Understanding these indicators should be the basis for anybody who decides to work with PPC advertising.
+Key performance indicators are important even in marketing to measure the performance of PPC campaigns, so you could evaluate their efficiency or consider their optimization.
+Understanding key performance indicators should be the basis for anybody who decides to work with PPC advertising.

 By using convenient metrics, you can accurately evaluate the return on investment and efficiency of the ad.
 So, which are they?

 Here are the most important Key Performance Indicators (KPIs)

 CTR is a rate of clicking through the ad to landing page.
 It is measured using simple formula: